• Skip to main content

 Also, upping your water game is excellent for your skin, mood, and not to mention your kidneys.

-Begin the day with a breakfast dish fittingly called Hashi Mashi – an omelet with onions, greens, tomato, pepper, and hummus, and avocado on the side, and top it off with olives.
+Begin the day with a breakfast dish fittingly called Hashi Mashi – an omelet with onions, greens, tomato, pepper, hummus, and avocado on the side, and top it off with olives.

 Hashi Mashi Breakfast